thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 As the team is creating software that performs image processing, we assume that the quality of webcam required for the live feed is that of a standard mounted webcam of at least 480p quality[8].

+The software the team produces requires use of mouse to interact with user interface and select parts of the screen or to run.

 ---

 ### 6.2 Acronyms and abbreviations